This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Important Notes about Pork Tenderloin

 - What to Look For When Buying: Always read the ingredients on any pork tenderloin package.
 You’re looking for one that has no additives, preservatives, or marinade included.
-Many you’ll find are filled with extra salt, sugar, and unnatural ingredients.

 - Where to Buy Pork Tenderloin: It’s hard to find truly all-natural pork tenderloin in my local grocery stores.
 So, I get my pork tenderloins from ButcherBox, but you may also find good ones at your local farmer’s market or health food store.